j3k0/ganomede-coordinator/README.md

  * This is only allowed when called by a non waiting user.
     * Will reply with status 403 otherwise.
  * `status` will change to `inactive`
- * a notification will be sent to other players
+ * [a notification](https://github.com/j3k0/ganomede-notifications/blob/master/api-docs/coordinator.md) will be sent to other active players.
-    * from coordinator/v1
-    * type leave
-    * data.gameId = "123466765785232"
-    * data.player = "username"
-    * data.reason = "resign"

 # Single Game Over [/coordinator/v1/auth/:token/games/:id/gameover]